Food safety in China: Food safety incidents

 The People's Republic of China (PRC) has received increased international media scrutiny following the reform and opening of the country, its joining the World Trade Organization, and the increased awareness of Chinese people in urban areas to food safety.
 There have been numerous incidents involving food safety in the PRC including the unconventional use of pesticides or other dangerous chemical additives as food preservatives or additives and the use of unhygienic starting materials as food ingredients.
 There were two catastrophic food scandals in the past decades that resulted around 300,000 cases of food-borne diseases.
-The first incident occurred 3 decades ago in Shanghai where consumption of raw clam lead to a Hepatitis A outbreak.
+The first incident occurred in 1988 in Shanghai where consumption of raw clam lead to a Hepatitis A outbreak.
 The second incident is the 2008 Chinese milk scandal which caused kidney stones in infants, devastating almost 300,000 children.
 The 2008 Chinese milk scandal received the most attention among food safety incidents.
 This incident brought China's food safety policy under scrutiny in the international eye, playing a part in the institution of the Food Safety Law of the People's Republic of China in June 2009.